- Department of Public Health

 The Public Health faculty use a variety of ways to schedule advising appointments.
 Faculty also have weekly drop-in office hours.
 Information on how to see who your faculty advisor is and office hours can be found here.

 Degree Audit Report (DAR)

 Your Degree Audit Report (DAR) is an individualized report that lists your progress towards completion of all your General Education (GE), major, and degree requirements.
 It is a great tool to see your progress and staying on track for graduation.
 You can access your DAR through MyCSUEB.
-Please watch the video below on how to access your DAR and understand the important parts of your DAR.
+Please watch the video below and view this handout on how to access your DAR and understand the important parts of your DAR.